Wondering how to get a perfect MCAT score? Read on for information, tips, and frequently asked questions about achieving a perfect score on the MCAT.

 Once you’ve pinpointed the areas you find challenging, you can alter your study schedule and take more time to review them later.
 You should also get more comfortable with the format.
 You’ll be taking the test for 7.5 hours total, with 10-minute breaks between each section.
 The breakdown of the MCAT is as follows:

-Though getting a perfect MCAT score is a challenging feat, some prospective med school students have gotten a perfect score.
+Though getting the highest score on MCAT is a challenging feat, some prospective med school students have gotten a perfect score.
+The highest possible MCAT score is 528.

 A score of 528 on the MCAT places you in the 100th percentile of individuals who have taken the test.
 Based on the AAMC’s Summary of MCAT Total and Section Scores, we can approximate that 0.020% of individuals managed to achieve a perfect score on their MCAT.

 It’s essential to remember the importance of your current academic performance, extracurricular activities, and volunteer experience.
 Remember, your MCAT score, while important, complements the rest of your application.
-We wish you the best as you strive for a perfect score on the MCAT!
+We wish you the best on your medical school journey!